32 Aerodynamics of Finite Wings

 Axial (chord) force coefficient, C_{A} = \displaystyle{\frac{A}{q_{\infty} S}} = \displaystyle{\frac{A}{\frac{1}{2} \varrho_{\infty} V_{\infty}^2 \, S}}

-Moment coefficient about some point a, C_{M_{a}} = \displaystyle{ \frac{M_a}{q_{\infty} \, S \, \overline{c}} } = \displaystyle{ \frac{M_a}{\frac{1}{2} \varrho_{\infty} V_{\infty}^2 \, S \, \overline{c}} }
+Moment coefficient about some point a, C_{M_{a}} = \displaystyle{ \frac{M_a}{q_{\infty} \, S \, c_{\rm ref}} } = \displaystyle{ \frac{M_a}{\frac{1}{2} \varrho_{\infty} V_{\infty}^2 \, S \, c_{\rm ref}} }

-Recall that for finite wings, it is generally the convention that the “wing area,” S, is based on the projected planform wing area and not the actual surface area.
+Recall that for finite wings, it is generally the convention that the “wing area,” S, is based on the projected planform wing area and not the actual (wetted) surface area.
 Wing area is obtained by integrating the distribution of wing chord along the span from one wing tip to the other, i.e.,

 (10) \begin{equation*} S = \int_{-s}^{s} c \, dy = \int_{-b/2}^{b/2} c \, dy = 2 \int_{0}^{s} c \, dy = 2 \int_{0}^{b/2} c \, dy \end{equation*}

-The reference area, S, may be defined as the body’s maximum cross-sectional area for bodies such as aircraft fuselages or road vehicles.
+where c = c(y).
+It is important to distinguish the wing area (symbol capital S) from the semi-span of the wing (symbol lowercase s).
+Notice that the reference area, S, may be defined as the body’s maximum cross-sectional area for bodies such as airplane fuselages or road vehicles.
 Other than wings, the reference area may not be unique, and standard conventions should always be used when defining force and moment coefficients.

-(11) \begin{equation*} {\rm SMC} = \overline{c} = \frac{\displaystyle{\int_{-s}^{s} c \, dy}}{b ( = 2s) } = \frac{2 \displaystyle{\int_{0}^{s} c \, dy}}{b} = \frac{\displaystyle{\int_{0}^{s} c \, dy}}{s} \end{equation*}
+(11) \begin{equation*} {\rm SMC} = \overline{c} = \frac{\displaystyle{\int_{-s}^{s} c \, dy}}{b} = \frac{2 \displaystyle{\int_{0}^{s} c \, dy}}{b} = \frac{\displaystyle{\int_{0}^{s} c \, dy}}{s} \end{equation*}

 which, like the wing area, may need to be obtained by spanwise integration.
 The MAC is